raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

 ### Install Node.js (optional)

-Node.js is a cross-platform, open-source server environment that can run on Windows, Linux, Unix, macOS, and more.
 Node.js is a back-end JavaScript runtime environment necessary for Samourai Dojo.

 Node.js was already installed as a part of Blockchain explorer guide.
-If not installed, simply follow [Install Node.js](https://raspibolt.org/guide/bitcoin/blockchain-explorer.html#install-nodejs) part in the guide and return back
+If not installed, simply follow [Install Node.js](https://raspibolt.org/guide/bitcoin/blockchain-explorer.html#install-nodejs) part in the explorer guide and return back

 ### Install PM2